John McCain: Early life and education

 John Sidney McCain III was born on August 29, 1936, at Coco Solo Naval Air Station in the Panama Canal Zone, to naval officer John S. McCain Jr. and Roberta Wright McCain.
 He had an older sister, Sandy, and a younger brother, Joe.
 At that time, the Panama Canal was under U.S. control.

 His father and his paternal grandfather, John S. McCain Sr., were also Naval Academy graduates and both became four-star admirals in the United States Navy.
+In addition, his grand-uncle William A. McCain and great grand-uncle Henry Pinckney McCain served as general officers in the United States Army.
 The McCain family moved with their father as he took various naval postings in the United States and in the Pacific.
 As a result, the younger McCain attended a total of about 20 schools.
 In 1951, the family settled in Northern Virginia, and McCain attended Episcopal High School, a private preparatory boarding school in Alexandria.
 He excelled at wrestling and graduated in 1954.
 He referred to himself as an Episcopalian as recently as June 2007, after which date he said he came to identify as a Baptist.